-Every summer, Paris Beaches - or Paris Plages, as they're called in French - pop up along the banks of the Seine River, the Bassin de la Villette, and Hotel de Ville, transforming the riverside into a city resort with beach chairs and umbrellas, gardens, cabanas, and even three large swimming pools.
+Every summer, Paris Beaches - or Paris Plages, as they're called in French - pop up along the banks of the Seine River, the Bassin de la Villette, and Canal Saint-Martin, transforming the riverside into a city resort with beach chairs and umbrellas, gardens, cabanas, three large swimming pools, and even rumors of swimming in the Seine River this year!

 Pop-up bars, planned and impromptu concerts, dancing on the quais, sand-filled pétanque courts for boules, cafes, and ice cream stands along the water and on river-side barges add to the festive ambiance.